- 1 What are Tanning Oils?

 - 5 Good self-tanning products

-- 6 You need to apply sunscreen on your skin before tanning?
+- 6 Do you need to apply sunscreen on your skin before tanning?

 - 7 In summary, how can you get the Perfect Tan?